hencci/signup-form-2/README.md

 ### Screenshot

-Here’s a screenshot of the calculator in action:
+Here’s a screenshot of the completed project:
 ![Screenshot](./images/sign-up.PNG)

 ## Contributing